FrancesCoronel/personal-website-v3/content/podcast.md

 The very first episode was released March 8th for International Women's Day so it's still very much in its early stages which is why I am currently looking for interviewees that are working in the tech industry.

-If you're interested, fill out the [contact form](/tech-queens/contact-form/) and I'll get back to you ASAP.

 ### 💛 Who is this podcast for?

 In 2015, women made up 25 percent of computing-related occupations.